csandman/yup-phone-lite/README.md

 // require("yup-phone-lite");

 // validate phone number in the given region with custom error message
-// NOTE: in order to pass a custom error message you must include the country code as the first argument, even if using the default "US" const phoneSchema = Yup.string().phone("IN", "${path} is invalid").required();
+// NOTE: in order to pass a custom error message you must include the country code as the first argument const phoneSchema = Yup.string()
+  .phone("IN", true, "${path} is invalid") .required();

 try {
   phoneSchema.validateSync("+1-541-754-3010");